 Practice Management Systems

 Key Takeaways

-• Practice management systems commonly support scheduling, registration, insurance, charge entry, claim creation, payment posting, and denial work.
+• Practice management (PM) systems run the business side of ambulatory care: scheduling, registration, eligibility, authorizations, charge entry, claim creation, payment posting, and denial follow-up.

-• Professional billing workflows depend on accurate CPT or HCPCS codes, ICD-10-CM linkage, modifiers, units, place of service, and provider data.
+• Professional claims (CMS-1500 / 837P) depend on accurate CPT/HCPCS codes, ICD-10-CM linkage via diagnosis pointers, modifiers, units, place-of-service codes, and provider identifiers.

-• A coder may work with practice management data, but clinical code assignment still requires documentation in the health record.
+• A coder may use PM data, but clinical code assignment still requires documentation in the health record, never a charge screen alone.

-• Registration, eligibility, and demographic errors can cause claim problems even when the clinical coding is correct.
+• Registration, eligibility, and demographic errors can cause claim rejections even when the clinical coding is correct; those are fixed in front-office workflows, not by changing codes.

+Practice Management Systems